-The Port of Gothenburg is the largest port in Scandinavia, with over 11,000 vessel calls each year.
+The Port of Gothenburg is the largest port in Scandinavia.
 Almost 30 per cent of Swedish foreign trade passes through the port.
-The Port of Gothenburg can offer a very wide range of routes, with traffic to over 140 destinations throughout the world.
+The Port of Gothenburg can offer a very wide range of routes, with traffic to over 130 destinations throughout the world.
 There are, for example, direct routes to the USA, Middle East, India and Asia.
 Further information is available on our liner services map.

 The Port of Gothenburg is also the only port in Sweden with the capacity to receive the very largest ocean-going container vessels.

 Around 25 rail shuttles depart each day, offering companies throughout Sweden and Norway a direct, environmentally wise link to the port and the opportunity to utilise the broad range of routes.

 Read more about the rail shuttle system Railport Scandinavia.

 At the Port of Gothenburg, there are terminals for containers, roro, cars, passengers and oil and other energy products.
 Since 2010, the port has been divided into a municipal Port Authority and separate terminal companies that deal with the operational side.
 Read more about the organisation of the port here.